khaledh/khaledh.github.io/docs/osdev/04-targeting-uefi-p2.md

 build/main.exe: PE32+ executable (EFI application) x86-64, for MS Windows, 4 sections
 ```

 Great!
-We were able to compile and link our Nim code into a PE32+ executable that targets UEFI with no OS support.
-Now we're in a good shape to start implementing our bootloader.
+We were able to compile and link our Nim code into a PE32+ executable that targets
+UEFI with no OS support.
+Now we're in good shape to start implementing our bootloader.